duneroadrunner/misc/202/3/10/memory safe C++ vs Rust language design limitations.md

     }
 ```

 In this example we see that the memory-safe version incurs some theoretical extra overhead by instantiating a "borrowing fixed vector".
 Some theoretical overhead would also be incurred on any operation that could resize or relocate the contents of the vector.
 Safe Rust does not incur such overhead.
-But instead, Rust incurs theoretical overhead when assigning the value of one element in a container (like a vector) to another element of the same container, by effectively either requiring the instantiation of slices or an intermediate copy.
+But instead, Rust incurs theoretical overhead, for example, when you need to hold multiple (including `mut`) references to different elements of a container.
+For example, assigning the value of one element in a container (like a vector) to another element of the same container, effectively requires the instantiation of slices or an intermediate copy.
 The Rust overhead being more likely to occur in performance-critical inner loops than the memory-safe C++ overhead.

 Of course, in many or most cases, modern compiler optimizers can eliminate the overhead in both languages.

+But, for example, in cases where you execute many iterations (of a loop say) in which you're holding multiple (including `mut`) references to elements in a container, but some of those references remain targeted at the same element over multiple iterations, in (safe) Rust you may end up effectively having to release and reacquire those references on every iteration, where each reacquisition may incur run-time overhead.
+Whereas with (memory-safe) C++, the references (pointers) can be stored/preserved across iterations incurring reacquisition overhead only when the references are changed.
+(There is a notable related [anecdote](https://ceronman.com/2021/07/22/my-experience-crafting-an-interpreter-with-rust/) where the author ended up resorting to unsafe Rust to avoid non-trivial overhead due to reacquisition of references in the implementation of an interpreter.)

 Some may argue that's Rust's "exclusivity of mutable references" policy is more intuitively elegant.
 Maybe, but it isn't any more valid or effective at enforcing memory safety.
 Rust's "exclusivity of mutable references" policy has benefits apart from memory-safety (i.e. reliability and the prevention of (low-level) aliasing mistakes).
 But those benefits are a trade-off with flexibility.
 (For example, Rust's restrictions on cyclic references.)
 My take is that the Rust language design is fairly optimal given the trade-offs it adopted.
 But I don't see those trade-offs being obviously preferable overall to others that could be chosen.
 And in particular, the ones chosen for our memory-safe subset of C++.

 Just as Rust's `RefCell`s allow you to substitute the "draconian" compile-time "exclusivity of mutable references" enforcement with more flexible run-time enforcement, our safe subset of C++ allows you to substitute the compile-time enforced lifetime restrictions (on references) with more flexible run-time enforcement.
 Indeed, essentially unconstrained references are possible (and available) in our safe subset.
 This enables, for example, cyclic references (in the safe subset and without needing the targets to be "pinned" or any such thing).
 And it also means pointers in legacy C/C++ code can be directly replaced with an essentially compatible (safe) run-time checked counterpart.

-These important capabilities can't really be (reasonably) duplicated in Rust due to the fact that Rust does not support anything like move constructors and, unlike C++, does not consider a moved object to have left behind a remnant that needs to be "dropped"/destructed.
+These important capabilities can't really be (reasonably) duplicated in Rust due to the fact that Rust does not support anything like move constructors and, unlike C++, does not consider a moved object to have left behind a remnant (that will be "dropped"/destructed).

 Another difference is the way (raw) pointers are dealt with.
 In our safe C++ subset, raw pointers, like (raw) references, are ensured to be always valid (i.e. never dangling and never null) and so the dereferencing of pointers is part of the safe subset.
 Rust, on the other hand, has no protection against dangling pointers, and so the dereferencing of pointers is not part of its safe subset.
 But comparison of pointers *is* part of Safe Rust, so Safe Rust supports comparison with possibly dangling pointers.